M-theory/type IIA duality and K3 in the Gibbons-Hawking approximation: Introduction

 We restrict the scope of this paper to the geometry of K3 and the duality between a family of M-theory vacua on K3 and family of IIA vacua on $T^3/\IZ_2$.
-We steer clear of 7D effective field theory questions, in which the moduli promoted from \emph{parameters} labeling the families to \emph{fields} depending on the noncompact dimensions of spacetime.
+We steer clear of 7D effective field theory questions, in which the moduli are promoted from \emph{parameters} labeling the families to \emph{fields} depending on the noncompact dimensions of spacetime.
 The effective field theory analysis will appear in Ref.~\cite{SchulzTammaroA}, in which the warped compactification ansatz for type IIA on $T^3/\IZ_2$ is derived from the standard compactification ansatz for M-theory on K3, at the level of the tree level IIA supergravity description.
 All of this is a warm-up for Ref.~\cite{SchulzTammaroB}, in which we treat a similar duality~\cite{Schulz:2004tt,Donagi:2008ht} relating the $T^6/\IZ_2$ type IIB orientifold with $\CN=2$ flux to a class of purely geometry type IIA Calabi-Yau compactifications.
 The latter will allow us to deduce the warped dimensional reduction procedure for $T^6/\IZ_2$ from that for the conventional Calabi-Yau dual.
+(See Ref.~\cite{Grimm:2012rg}, for recent related work which studies the effective field theory and warped Kaluza-Klein reduction ansatz for an F-theory compactification that yields gauge flux on 7-branes as opposed to NS and RR 3-form flux.\footnote{The M-theory description of the local geometry of Ref.~\cite{Grimm:2012rg} builds on the Ooguri-Vafa metric Ref.~\cite{Ooguri:1996me} and involves a similar Gibbons-Hawking description and cohomology analysis to that of the present paper.
+Among the results of Ref.~\cite{Grimm:2012rg}, it is shown that the M-theory warp factor modifies the real part of the gauge coupling function, and the modified M-theory 3-form potential corrects the imaginary part.
+We thank the authors of Ref.~\cite{Grimm:2012rg} for alerting us to this work.})